catalyst-cloud/catalystcloud-docs/source/database.rst

 Logging is important for keeping a well maintained database.
 In the following example we will be showing how to publish a slow_query log.
-These are a performance log that consists of SQL statements that have taken longer than the specified long_query_time to executre.
+These are a performance log that consists of SQL statements that have taken longer than the specified long_query_time to execute.

 First thing we have to do is check whether we have logging enabled on our instance or not.